 The correlation matrix should also be interpreted hand in hand with item quality information.
 Special attention should be paid to items with lower discrimination values.
-For example, item 1 in the Medical Concepts group was flagged for low discrimination, and this item also shows negligible, low, or even negative correlations with other items in the scale.
+For example, item 144 in the Fill-in the-Blank group had the lowest item discrimination value and this item also shows negligible, low, or even negative correlations with other items on the measure.
 This item may be confusing or may have a possible second key.
-Similarly, the one Reading Comprehension item, which had one of the lower discrimination values, seems to be at most weakly correlated to most items on the scale (red) with the exception of item 140 (Restate the Meaning) and some items in the Finish the Sentence group.
+Similarly, Medical Concepts items 1 and 2, which had some of the lower discrimination values, appear to be the least strongly correlated to most items on the scale (red).

 Conceptually, many of the patterns appear logical.
 For example, Memory Capacity, an item group that appears to be appropriately homogenous, is related moderately to Listening Comprehension, Equivalence, and Restate the Meaning item groups, all of which conceptually require higher working memory capacity for better performance.
+Overall, the relationships based on the new sample are similar to those in the preliminary study (see https://cchicertification.org/uploads/CCHI-ETOE\Study\Preliminary\Report.pdf).